UnturnedGuard/UnturnedGuard-docs/docs/source/unturnedguard-configuration/debug-mode.rst

 Overview
 ********

-**DebugMode** is specificly made for testing, it enables a additional loggin in the console and other useful information for Developers of the UnturnedGuard.
+**DebugMode** is specificly made for testing, it enables a additional logging in the console and other useful information for Developers of the UnturnedGuard.
 Don't change this option while Developers didn't asked to.

 Configuration
 *************